volagold/stock-classify/README.md

 ```

 ### I.data
-1️.download historical day-level price data for all US stocks.
+① download historical day-level price data for all US stocks.
 The list of tickets (`data/tickets.txt`) comes from nasdaq, and may not be 100% complete or up-to-date.
 ```shell
 cd data
 python download.py
 ```
 Each ticket history will be downloaded as a separate csv file in `data/csv` folder.
 You can use `--num=1000` flag to download data for only certain number of tickets at a time.

-2.plot all the data.
+② plot all the data.
 ```shell
 python plot.py
 ```
 The plots will be saved in the `data/plots` folder.

 ### II.machine learning
-1.extract features from data
+① extract features from data
 ```shell
 cd ml
 python extract_features.py
 ```
 the output will be two csv tables in the `ml` folder, one for labeled tickets and one for unlabeled tickets.

-2.fit model
+② fit model
 ```shell
 python fit.py --model=lr
 ```